donpaul120/PDataStore/README.md

     var PDataStore = require('pdatastore');
     function Books(){
         var pStore = new PDataStore();
-        //so we are looking for all books in data-source-books whose authors name is equals paul var result = pStore.findDataByKeyValue('authors_name', 'paul', 'data-source-books').result;
+        //so we are looking for all books in data-source-books
+        //whose authors name is equals paul
+        var result = pStore.findDataByKeyValue('authors_name', 'paul', 'data-source-books').result;

         /**you can as well load the data into an htmlSelectElement.